 This independence stems from its architecture: a latticework of fragments, voices, and conceptual pivots.
-The book inhabits the margins of speculative fiction while grounding its inquiry in personal memory, identity, and the allure of technological omniscience.
+The book inhabits the margins of speculative fiction while grounding its inquiry in personal memory, identity, and the seduction of technological omniscience.
 What Egan constructs is neither a continuation nor a reinvention but an echo chamber where past, present, and future compete for narrative primacy.

 From A Visit from the Goon Squad to The Candy House